-Catches for the Charter fleet by calendar year and CCSBT Region are provided in Table 2 and effort is provided in Figure 2 and Table 3.
-Most catch and effort occurs in Region 6 which covers the west coast of the South Island (WCSI) fishing grounds.
-Over the period 2001-2004 there was little targeting of SBT (and no catches of SBT) by the Charter fleet in Region 5 which covers the east coast North Island (ECNI) fishing grounds.
-During 2005/06 and 2006/07 there were some Charter vessels operating in the later part of the season in Region 5.
+Catches for the charter fleet by calendar year and CCSBT region are provided in Table 2.
+Effort information is provided in Figure 2 and Table 3.
+Most catch and effort occurs in Region 6, which covers the west coast of the South Island fishing grounds.
+Over the period 2001-2004 there was little targeting of SBT (and no catches of SBT) by the charter fleet in Region 5, which covers the east coast North Island fishing grounds.
+Since then there has been a small amount of effort from charter vessels operating in the later part of the season in Region 5 each year with the exception of 2008.